Learning Realtime One-Counter Automata: Complexity of the learning algorithm

-\begin{proof} We first study the growth of $\separatorsMapping$ after one round of the learning algorithm.
+\begin{proposition} The size of $\SHatf$ is exponential in $|Q|, |\Sigma|$ and $\lengthCe$. \end{proposition} \begin{proof} We first study the growth of $\separatorsMapping$ after one round of the learning algorithm.
 We first make the current table $\obsTable$ closed and consistent, and then handle a counterexample to a (partial) equivalence query.
 For the resulting table $\obsTable[\ell']'$, we have by \Cref{lem:resolveCe,prop:NbrInc-sizeS} that there is some constant $c$ such that:

 Recall that the number of rounds is bounded by the total number of partial equivalence queries, which is in $\complexity(\lengthCe^3)$ by \Cref{prop:nbrEquivQueries}.
 Since initially $\separatorsMapping = \{\emptyword\}$, we get by~\eqref{eq:Shat} that $\sizeOfSet{\SHatf}$ is bounded by ${(c\RfSize^{4 \RfSize^2 + 4})}^{\complexity(\lengthCe^3)}$.
 Since $\RfSize = \sizeOfSet{\Rf \cup \Rf\Sigma}$ is polynomial in $|Q|, |\Sigma|$ and $\lengthCe$ by \Cref{prop:nbrOpen-sizeR}, it follows that $\sizeOfSet{\SHatf}$ is exponential in $|Q|, |\Sigma|$ and $\lengthCe$. \end{proof}